strues/boldr/README.md

 # What's Boldr?

 Boldr is a modern content management framework.
 Think of Boldr as the solid foundation for building your next great web application.
 Unlike other CMS platforms, Boldr is entirely JavaScript.
 It features Universal / Isomorphic rendering for improved performance and Search Engine Optimization.
 Boldr uses Postgres as its database.
-Express serves the standalone API and the server-side rendering application.
+Express serves the API and server rendering application.
 Redis provides the store for user sessions and query caching.

 **Table of Contents**